WHAT IS VITAMIN B6 GOOD FOR?

 SCIENTIFIC BENEFITS OF VITAMIN B6

-Vitamin B6 helps maintain our energy levels by contributing to energy-yielding metabolism, red blood cell formation and the reduction of tiredness and fatigue.
-For example:
+Vitamin B6 helps maintain energy levels by supporting energy-yielding metabolism, red blood cell formation, and the reduction of tiredness and fatigue.

 PROMOTING BRAIN HEALTH AND REDUCING ALZHEIMER’S RISK